 |

 With 2 million inhabitants Medellín is Colombia's second largest city (2.9 mill in metropolitan area).
 The city stretches out in a north-south direction along the Aburrá Valley.
 Construction of the elevated metro system began in 1985.
-Line A is 23.2 km and runs along the Aburrá Valley from Bello in the north to Itagüí in the south.
-7 of the 19 stations are on a viaduct through the city centre, the rest is at grade.
+Line A is 25.7 km and runs along the Aburrá Valley from Bello in the north to La Estrella in the south.
+7 of the 21 stations are on a viaduct through the city centre, the rest is at grade.
 The first part between Niquía to Poblado opened in November 1995, the line reached Itagüí in September 1996.
-Platform length on this line is 142 m although currently only 3-car-trains are used to increase frequencies.
+Platform length on this line is 142 m and normally 6-car-trains are in service.
 A trip on the entire line takes 36 minutes.
 Line B runs 5.6 km through the city of Medellín from west to east connecting with line A at San Antonio right in the city centre.
 This line opened on 28 February 1996.
-Platform length is 72 m, there are 6 elevated stations and one at grade.
+Platform length is 72 m (3-car trains), there are 6 elevated stations and one at grade.
 A journey along the whole line takes 11 minutes.
 A few trains operate during morning and evening rush hours directly from Niquía to San Javier via a link track which was built between Caribe on Line A and Suramericana on Line B. Metrocable

 |